Black Carts Turret (Hadrian's Wall)

 This stretch of the Wall stands about 100 metres east of the Simonsburn road.
 Hadrian's Wall was built with two widths; the so-called Narrow Gauge and Broad Gauge.
 At Black Carts the Wall is Narrow Gauge, 2.3 metres wide.

-The turret was excavated three times, and a large quantity of coins was discovered, along with pieces of Roman millstones.
+The turret was excavated three times, and a large number of coins was discovered, along with pieces of Roman millstones.

 This is one of the most difficult sections of Hadrian's Wall under the care of English Heritage to access.
 Not because it is remote; far from it.
 The Wall is clearly visible from the B6318, but there is no easy place to park.
 There is a road at either end of the farm field, but very, very little space to safely pull off to one side of the road to park.
 So you're left with access on foot, via the Hadrian's Wall Path.

 The easiest way we found was to park at a large layby on the B6318 about 1/2 mile to the west, on the north side of the road (heading east).
 The approximate OS grid reference is NY874715.
 There is room for about five vehicles.
 From there it is a simple and relatively level walk of about 15 minutes to reach Black Carts.

 It is worth the effort to reach Black Carts.
 The Wall is in excellent state here, as is the turret.
 The scenery is not as spectacular as further west but it is still a rewarding place to visit, especially if you enjoy a bit of a walk!